 Fresh mint chip ice cream made with real mint leaves and dark chocolate ~ summer eating doesn’t get any better!
-The zippy flavor of the fresh mint paired with an extra quantity of dark chocolate makes this the best mint chip ice cream I’ve ever tasted.
+The refreshing flavor of fresh mint paired with plenty of dark chocolate flecks makes this the best mint chip ice cream I’ve ever tasted.

 the case for using real, fresh mint to flavor your ice cream